rborkoto/partner-guides/AWS Non Standard Metrics/readme.md

 ## Part 9: Additional Cost Considerations

-The following areas can contribute to increased costs when implementing this integration.
+The following areas can contribute to increased costs.
 No exact figures are provided as costs vary by account activity and data volume.

 ### Datadog Custom Metrics
-- Every metric submitted via the Datadog API counts as a custom metric against your Datadog quota
+- Every metric submitted via the Datadog API counts against your Datadog custom metric quota
 - High-cardinality tags such as `instance_id`, `resource_id`, and
   `execution_id` multiply the number of unique metric timeseries and are the most likely source of unexpected cost spikes
-- Scheduled Lambda functions that report per-instance metrics (SSM patch compliance, managed instance status) can generate a large number of timeseries at scale
+- Scheduled Lambdas reporting per-instance metrics (SSM patch compliance, managed instance status) can generate a large timeseries count at scale

+### Datadog Log Ingestion (Part 2 Forwarder path)
+- Forwarding CloudTrail logs via the Forwarder increases Datadog log ingestion volume, which is billed based on your log management plan
+- Apply exclusion filters in the Forwarder configuration to limit ingestion to only the event types needed for the metrics defined in this guide

 ### AWS Lambda
 - Event-driven Lambdas are low cost at normal alert volumes
-- A spike in Config non-compliance events, SSM command failures, or Control Tower guardrail violations triggers a corresponding spike in Lambda invocations
+- A spike in Config non-compliance events, SSM command failures, or Control Tower guardrail violations triggers a proportional spike in Lambda invocations
 - Scheduled Lambdas run continuously regardless of activity level

 ### AWS CloudWatch
 - CloudWatch Logs metric filters are free to create but the custom metrics they publish are billed as CloudWatch custom metrics
-- CloudTrail log ingestion and storage costs apply if not already accounted for
+- CloudTrail log storage costs apply if not already accounted for in your baseline

 ### AWS Secrets Manager
 - Each Lambda invocation calls Secrets Manager to retrieve the Datadog API key
-- At high invocation rates this adds up; consider caching the secret value within the Lambda execution context to reduce API calls
+- At high invocation rates this adds up; consider caching the secret value within the Lambda execution context to reduce API calls per invocation

 ### AWS EventBridge
-- Events processed on the default event bus from AWS services are free
+- Events on the default bus from AWS services are free
-- Cross-account event routing through a custom event bus incurs a per-event charge and should be reviewed if forwarding Control Tower events across many accounts
+- Cross-account routing through a custom event bus incurs a per-event charge and should be reviewed if forwarding Control Tower events across many accountsAdd to Conversation

-### Datadog Log Ingestion (Option A only)
-- Forwarding CloudTrail logs to Datadog via the Forwarder increases log ingestion volume which is billed based on the Datadog log management plan
-- Apply log exclusion filters in the Forwarder configuration to limit ingestion to only the event types needed for the metrics defined in this guideAdd to Conversation